Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Application: Error-correcting Codes

-We can also use our type system to analyze error-correcting codes.
-In this section, we consider the $7$-qubit~\citet{steane96qecc} code.
-Recall that the Steane code encodes a single qubit into $7$ qubits and has the ability to detect errors on $2$ qubits and correct all single-qubit errors.
+We can also use our logic system to analyze error-correcting codes.
+In this section, we consider the $7$-qubit code \textcite{steane96qecc}.
+Recall that the Steane code encodes a $7$ physical qubits into a single logical qubit and has the ability to detect errors on $2$ qubits and correct all single-qubit errors.
 The stabilizers and logical operators for the Steane code are generated by: